Alfredo Murça

 Alfredo Manuel da Silva Murça (17 January 1948 – 24 August 2007) was a Portuguese international footballer who played as a defender.

 Football career

 Murça earned 5 caps for the Portugal national football team.
 He made his international debut on 10 December 1969 in London, in a 1–0 defeat against England.

 Personal

-His was the older brother of Joaquim Murça.
+He was the older brother of Joaquim Murça.